sarbull/components/README.md

 - *major* migrations can break bower client, running them results in major semver bump
 - *minor* migrations are 100% backward-compatible, and add extra stuff, they result in minor semver bump

+**Currently registry contains mixed-cased packages like `jquery` and `jQuery`, so you need to develop this repository on case-sensitive filesystem.
+This excludes default OSX and Windows installations.
+Ubuntu is OK.**

 ## Private registry

 You can fork this registry and point Bower to it instead, like so: